Regional Overview

 Portugal: Police killing of a Black man prompts riots

 In the early hours of 21 October, police fatally shot a Cape Verde-born man, Odair Moniz, in the Cova da Moura neighborhood of Amadora, Lisbon.
 In the following week, the killing prompted demonstrations in the capital and the second-largest city of Porto.
 Police claim that Moniz was armed and resisted arrest, while activists and community groups argue the incident reflects a broader pattern of police violence, particularly toward marginalized communities.8SOS Racismo, ‘Comunicado – Odair Moniz, mais um na longa lista de mortos às mãos da PSP,’ 22 October 2024 An investigation into the shooting is underway.
-On 22 October, riots broke out in Lisbon suburbs and quickly spread to at least seven other metropolitan areas, including Sintra, Oeiras, and Almada, and continued until 29 October.
+On 22 October, riots broke out in Amadora and quickly spread to at least seven other municipalities in the Lisbon metropolitan area, including Sintra, Oeiras, and Almada, and continued until 29 October.
 ACLED records at least 21 violent demonstrations that week — more than at any point since ACLED’s coverage of Portugal began in 2020.
-Participants vandalized properties and torched vehicles and street furniture, and police made more than 21 arrests.9Publico, ‘Mais de 120 ocorrências e 21 detidos em desacatos após morte de Odair Moniz,’ 25 October 2024 On 26 October, thousands of people took to the streets against racism and police violence in Lisbon.
+Participants vandalized properties and torched vehicles and street furniture, and police made more than 21 arrests.9Público, ‘Mais de 120 ocorrências e 21 detidos em desacatos após morte de Odair Moniz,’ 25 October 2024 On 26 October, thousands of people took to the streets against racism and police violence in Lisbon.
 On the same day, the ascendant far-right anti-immigration Chega (Enough) political party staged a separate rally in support of police.
 In recent years, demonstrations against police violence erupted in other European countries, such as France in June 2023 and Greece in December 2022.

 Russia: North Korean forces join the fight